garretyoder/app-theme-engine/README.md

 ### Value Retrieval

-Using the `Config` class, you can retrieve your theme values.
+Using the `Config` class, you can retrieve your theme values (if you need to for any reason).
 For an example:

 ```java
 int primaryColor = Config.primaryColor(this);